 WQ issues Wisconsin Pollutant Discharge Elimination System (WPDES) permits to all communities, industrial facilities, and large privately owned wastewater systems which discharge treated domestic or industrial wastewater to groundwater through land treatment/disposal systems.
 These systems are primarily spray irrigation, seepage cell, subsurface absorption systems, and ridge & furrow treatment systems regulated under ch.
 NR 206, Wis.
 Adm.
 Code (domestic wastewater) and ch.
 NR 214, Wis.
 Adm.
 Code (industrial wastewater).
 WPDES permits issued to these facilities contain groundwater monitoring and data submittal requirements that are used to evaluate facility compliance with ch.
 NR 140, Wis.
 Adm.
 Code (groundwater quality standards).
 Groundwater monitoring systems at existing facilities are evaluated and upgraded as necessary at permit re-issuance.
-DNR has issued specific permits for 360 municipal and industrial facilities that discharge directly to land disposal (groundwater) systems.
+In 2015, DNR issued 10 new permits for municipal and industrial facilities that discharge directly to land disposal (groundwater), bringing the total number of such permits to 214.

 DNR also regulates the land application of organic industrial wastes, municipal biosolids and septage (chapters NR 214, 113, and 206) through approval of land spreading sites and requirements on locations, loading rates, nutrient levels, and time of year.
 In recent years, as the quantities of these materials and agricultural manure have increased, competition for acceptable land spreading sites has increased, particularly in some areas of the state.
-There have been some instances of unacceptable impacts to groundwater associated with these activities.
+Some instances of unacceptable impacts to groundwater have occurred associated with these activities.
 In addition, DNR has pushed land spreading entities to provide for more storage capacity to minimize winter and spring runoff to surface water.
 As a result, wastewater generators and haulers have sought to utilize existing tanks and lagoons, and in some cases, substandard earthen manure pits or substandard storage tanks.
 The industrial wastewater program has affirmed code requirements to insure older structures meet the standards needed to assure storage is environmentally sound, protective of both groundwater and surface water.